robertanwokonko/BlackJack-AI-game-/README.md

 There are two players, You, and the Blackjack AI.

 It is a game of BlackJack adapted and coded in prolog.
 It plays a round of 5 games successively and can be launched and played on your terminal.
-To make sure you can run this file, please download and install `Swipl` , open your terminal and follow the instructions listed in file: BlackJack-final submission/README
+To make sure you can run this file,
+- Please download and install `Swipl` - https://www.swi-prolog.org/download/stable
+- open your terminal and follow the instructions listed in the `BlackJack-final submission/README` Enjoy!
-Enjoy!